Eric-Jim-Lab/Eric-Jim-Lab.github.io/_pages/about.md

     <p>Middle-section of South Erhuan Road</p>
     <p>Xi'an, Shaanxi, China</p>

 news: true  # includes a list of news items
-latest_posts: false
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: False # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page

 ---